Thdub/Personalize_Next_Gen/README.md

     -Offline Files: you don't need offline files if you don't use sync center.
     -PlayTo is deprecated.
     -Workfolder: Useless when you only have/use one computer (which isn't in a network/domain) and/or don't need to set workfolders.
 ---------------------------------------------------------------------------------------------------

-# 02 CUSTOMIZE Context Menu
+# 02 Customize Context Menu

 I added some screenshots in the folder to help you determine which settings you'd like to apply.
 CF included Context Menus screenshots.